Introduction to Zero Downtime Migration

 We encourage you to explore this free hands-on interactive lab from DataStax Academy.
 It’s an excellent, detailed view of the migration process.
 The lab describes and demonstrates all the steps and automation performed to prepare for, and complete, a migration from any Cassandra/DSE/Astra DB database to another Cassandra/DSE/Astra DB database across clusters.

-The interactive lab spans the pre-migration prerequisites and each of the five key migration phases identified above.
+The interactive lab spans the pre-migration prerequisites and each of the five key migration phases illustrated above.